I’ve had a couple of friends ask me what I use for my blog, so I thought I’d just lay it all out right here!

 If a subscription is just too much for you right now, Adobe Spark, PicMonkey and Google Photos are all really great free options.

 For my pictures, I mostly use my phone (Google Pixel 2) but I’ve been trying to use my Sony Alpha a5000 Mirrorless Digital Camera more.
 The Pixel takes great pictures, but the Sony definitely takes them up a notch.
 I chose the Sony over the Canon Rebel (commonly recommended by bloggers) because it’s smaller and more portable, but still takes high quality photos.
 Cheaper too!
 I’m a fan of saving money.

 Here is a newer version (Sony Alpha a6000) if you’re looking for something a little more powerful, but still nice and compact.

 Most computers these days will work for blogging and photo editing.
 You really don’t need a specific recommendation, but I thought I’d still share my preference as a creative junkie.

 I used to use a gaming desktop that my husband built for me, and that worked really well for 7 years or so, but it was huge and I really missed the portability of a laptop.
 When my desktop became too slow to function without me wanting to break things, I did a lot of research on laptops.
 MacBooks are an obvious choice for a lot of people, and they are great computers, but I wanted a PC.

-PS – I’ve got my Facebook page for my blog back up and running (I took it down for a while because I was too lazy to keep up with it… we will see how it goes this time haha) so head on over and click that “like” button if you want to stay in the loop 👍😁
+PS – I’ve got my Facebook page for my blog back up and running (I took it down for a while because I was too lazy to keep up with it… we will see how it goes this time haha) so click that “like” button if you want to stay in the loop 👍😁